 Although ‘caliente’ is the direct translation of ‘hot’, in Spanish, we don’t use this word when talking about attractive people.
-For this situation, ‘hot’ will be translated as ‘atractiva/atractivo’ or ‘bueno/buena’.
+For this situation, ‘hot’ can be translated as ‘atractiva/atractivo’ or ‘bueno/buena’.

-La chica nueva está muy atractiva The new girl is very hot
+La chica nueva es muy atractiva.
+The new girl is very hot.

 ¡Qué bueno está el novio de Olga!
 Olga’s boyfriend is so hot!

 Related Resource: How to Call a Man Handsome in Spanish

 Take Note: When referring to people, caliente is not a bad word.
 But, as established above, it’s not used to express that someone is attractive.
 If used to talk about people, ‘caliente’ means ‘aroused’.
 So as cool as it sounds, you may not want to use muy caliente when referring to a friend.

 ‘Caliente’ and ‘calor’ are two Spanish words that can be easily confused by Spanish learners.
 Since confusing these words will have a negative impact on your fluency, in this article, we discussed the differences between them.
 Here are some key points to keep in mind:

 - Describes an object’s or person’s temperature.